jschuemann/nBio_docs/index.rst

 .. note::
     This page is currently under construction.
-    TOPAS-nBio is expected to be released this month (May 2019).
+    TOPAS-nBio is expected to be released before PTCOG (June 13, 2019).

 Welcome to the documentation of TOPAS-nBio!